Institute of Health Economics (IHE) Teaching Seminars Bachelor

 BSc WiWi

-Number of participants Max.
+Max.
+Number of Participants Max.
 20 (+ waiting list)

 Written work: German/English